foundry-rs/foundry/docs/dev/README.md

 ## Issue Labels

 Whenever a ticket is initially opened a [`T-needs-triage`](https://github.com/foundry-rs/foundry/issues?q=is%3Aissue+is%3Aopen+label%3AT-needs-triage) label is assigned.
-It usually means no other developer has looked into the ticket yet.
+This means that a member has yet to correctly label it.

 If this is your first time contributing have a look at our [`first-issue`](https://github.com/foundry-rs/foundry/issues?q=is%3Aissue+is%3Aopen+label%3A%22first+issue%22) tickets.
 These are tickets we think are a good way to get familiar with the codebase.